neo-cc/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+I implemented "Sanity Check" in Line() class (code cell [13]), which checked if the new image fitted polynomial is close to previous image's polynomial.
+If there are different a lot (>500%), the Line.detected flag is set to false.

+I also checked set_line_base_pos to see if the car is far off the center.
+If the car is 60cm away from center,  he Line.detected flag is also set to false.

+If Line.detected flag is false, I will reset the Line class and do the line search using finding_lines() with the whole image.

+I also used smoothing to average over the last n frames of video to obtain a cleaner result.
+Each time I get a new high-confidence measurement, I append it to the list of recent measurements and then take an average over n past measurements to obtain the lane position.

+There was not too much issue to process the "project_video.mp4" video.
+The road is consistant and there was no big variance for the fitted line.
+The video result looks ok.

+The current algorithm is not good at processing challenge or harder challenge video.
+It's hard to detect lines at the beginning.
+The finding_lines and sanity check functions need to be improved if given more time.